justinburks/LC2/LOG.md

 This is gonna suck, but I'm going to rewrite the entire application.... but this time with new utilities I've learned how to create.
 Hopefully I can build it faster and easier to update/maintain this time around.
 The goal is not the application... but being able to write an application that is simple, effective, and plays well with others and do it quickly.

+## 7/24/22

+Lost a few commits. probably should figure out how to commit to main branch instead of master...

 **When I started this project, I was afraid of using objects and classes, learning about functional programming vs OOP, it felt dirty resorting to different Classes that rely on methods for manipulating the datastructure, getting/setting state, and manipulating the dom.
 I think a better route is to create abstracted utility functions that resolve alot of the work but in a generic, and reusable way.
 Independent functions that result in declarative operations derived from an immutable data structures seems like a safer, more maintainable route from a long term perspective.

 **I've even considered rewriting the program to fit the FP paradigm, ditching OOP altogether, but as I get deeper into the FP rabbit hole I am realizing that both paradigms exist in the programming world at large and I should continue with writing my program to primarily utilize object oreiented methods until I can fully grasp FP, learning OOP a bit more in the process.